The area near Great Fosters

 Get ready to explore!

-Visit the largest inhabited castle in the world and one of the Queen’s three official residences (it's her favourite!).
-See where Prince Harry & Meghan Markle married in St George's Chapel and admire Queen Mary's Dolls' House, a masterpiece in miniature.
-The State Apartments and magnificent formal rooms used by the Queen for state and official occasions are truly majestic and every bit as splendid you as you might imagine.
+Visit the magnificent Windsor Castle, right in the centre of Windsor.
+See what was thought to be HM Queen Elizabeth II's favourite residence and admire Queen Mary's Dolls' House, a masterpiece in miniature.
+The State Apartments and magnificent formal rooms used for state and official occasions are truly majestic and every bit as splendid you as you might imagine.
 There is a free multi media tour to listen to as you walk round.
 The Changing of the Guard ceremony is definitely not to be missed.
 View the timetable for the Changing of the Guard ceremony to plan your day.
 A 20 minute drive from Great Fosters.

 Hampton Court Palace is set in 60 acres of formal gardens & 750 acres of parkland in a loop of the River Thames.
 Discover the spectacular baroque palace originally built for William III and Mary II and explore the magnificent gardens.
 Experience the public dramas and private lives of Henry VIII, his wives and children in the world of the Tudor court and admire Henry’s Great Hall, the infamous Haunted Gallery and the extensive Tudor kitchens.
 The estate is home to the world's oldest puzzle maze, a record-breaking grape vine, three National Plant Collections and a huge variety of wildlife, including the descendants of Henry VIII’s deer herd.
 A 30 minute drive from Great Fosters.